Get estimate

 I want to show users a functional product with built-in features.
 MVP

-I am limited in money and time to show my project to the stakeholders or end-user.
+I am limited in money and time to show my project to the stakeholders or end-users.
 PROTOTYPING

-I want to have a polished product that works without errors to launch it on the market.
+I want to have a polished product that works without errors before launching it on the market.
 MVP

-I want to launch a product and get profit instantly.
+I want to launch a product and make a profit instantly.
 MVP

 I want to visualize my project and know how it would work even if there may be errors.
 PROTOTYPING

-I need to know if potential clients accept my product and ready to enhance it.
+I need to know if potential clients accept my product and are ready to enhance it.
 MVP

-I don’t want to invest much resources, but have an ability to get high retention rate.
+I don’t want to invest many resources, but I have the ability to achieve a high retention rate.
 MVP

 I am not sure if my idea is technically workable.
 POC

-I am limited in technical resources, but want to know how my product will work.
+I am limited in technical resources, but I want to know how my product will work.
 PROTOTYPING

-I need to have a seed-stage funding at an early stage.
+I need to have seed-stage funding at an early stage.
 POC / PROTOTYPING

 I have a small project that needs both funding and approval of technical feasibility.
 POC